j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 skin's salted bed
 with crystal

+The inborn shape
-the inborn shape you thought to make is gone, though you may still become obedient to gravity and love
+you thought to make

+is gone, though you
+may still become

+obedient to gravity and love

 ---